CNflysky/RPI_DSI_Displays/README.md

 Old releases of RPiOS may not support `DRM`,so use latest RPiOS is recommended.

 # How to use
-*Note: if there was no `raspberrypi-kernel-headers` package installed, then use of this script will install it automatically,and **upgrade your kernel to latest version**. if you don't want to upgrade,you must download the kernel headers file that matching your kernel version and build this driver by yourself.*
+*Note: if there was no `raspberrypi-kernel-headers` package installed, then use of this script will install it automatically and **upgrade your kernel to latest version**. if you don't want to upgrade,you must download the kernel headers that matching your kernel version and build this driver by yourself.*
 Clone this repository on your Raspberry Pi：
 ```bash
 git clone https://github.com/CNflysky/RPI_DSI_Drivers